textpattern/textpattern.github.io/tags/if-comments-disallowed.md

 The tag will execute the contained statements if comments are disallowed for a given article.

 The **if_comments_disallowed** tag can be used in pages, and in article and comment forms.
 When used in a page template, it will test the article identified by the attribute for status and act, or not, according to that status.
-It will not pass the `id` attribute to the contained statement, such as "comments":comments or [comments_form](comments-form); they must be added as attributes to the contained tag.
+It will not pass the `id` attribute to the contained statement, such as [comments](comments) or [comments_form](comments-form); they must be added as attributes to the contained tag.

 Although you can use an `id` attribute in a comment form, the default behaviour (no attribute) will ensure consistency in comment/article matching when viewing an individual article.

-This tag is mainly used in combination with "if_comments_allowed":if-comments-allowed.
+This tag is mainly used in combination with [if_comments_allowed](if-comments-allowed).

 ## Attributes